Shirin20/scAIentific/README.md

 - .NET core 8.
 - An IDE such as Visual Studio or Visual Studio Code
 - Access to the provided AI model or equivalent
+- Create a mail for the application to enable that chat history sending feature.
+- Set mongoBD Atlas database connectionstring.

 ### Setup